DoESLiverpool/Tosca/StepperNotes.md

 Notes on the version using the TLRN steppers.

+For instructions on how to use the software to drive it, see [RunningMachinekit](RunningMachinekit.md) as the instructions are the same for both Polargraphs.

 They have [BigEasyDriver boards](http://SchmalzHaus.com/BigEasyDriver) to run the steppers.
 On the existing wiring, the colour coding is as follows:
  * White - direction
  * Blue - step